 Reviews are concise and focus on current aspects of interest and research.
 Reviews should be novel and have sufficient supporting literature, which should be integrated into a mechanistic model when applicable.
 Reviews should generally not focus solely on the authors' own work.
 Note that meta-analyses report original data and thus, are not considered review papers; meta-analyses should be submitted as Archival Reports.
-Unsolicited reviews may be submitted directly.
-Invited reviews must first complete a pre-submission evaluation and consultation process with the Reviews Editor.
-The Editorial Office will provide specific details and the proposal form to all invited authors when warranted.

-Word Limit: 4000 words in main body of text\ Abstract: 250 word limit; unstructured Main Text: Structure with headings as needed
+Word Limit: 4000 words in main body of text Abstract: 250 word limit; unstructured Main Text: Structure with headings as needed